trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 > **Storage bottleneck** is a situation where the flow of data gets impaired or stopped completely due to bad performance or lack of resources.

 State updates happen at each block, which means all the balance updates are always verified, and the indexer will follow chain reorganizations in real-time.

-## A simple explanation of how indexers work

-Understanding indexers is easy if we use a library as an example.
-There are thousands of books on the shelves in the library.
-They are usually sorted by genre and authors' names.
-The reader will quickly find the stand with novels or gardening books.

-But let's say the reader wants to find something specific: a poem about an acacia tree, a story about a gas station architect, or all the books written in 1962.
-They will have to check all the books in the library until they come across what they are looking for.

-The librarian got themselves ready for such visitors and compiled a special database.
-He wrote down the details of each book in separate indexes.
-For example, one index would list all the names of the characters of every book in alphabetical order and the name of the book where they appear.
-The second index will contain the key events, and the third—unique terms like “horcruxes” or “shai-hulud,” etc. The librarian can make as many indexes as he needs to simplify the search for a specific book.

-Now let’s return to the blockchain.
-To find a transaction by its hash or by the address of the caller, you will have to check every transaction in every block.
-The best way out is to create a separate database with all the contents of the blockchain with pointers to search for information on specific queries and access it quickly.
-This is what indexers do.

 ## Why blockchain indexers are needed